Visibly Fair Mechanisms: Incentives

 \section{Incentives}

-To analyze incentives, we first define what it means for an officer to report truthfully.
-The idea is straightforward: given an officer’s preference over states, their report is truthful if the underlying preference information in the submitted message aligns with their actual preferences.
+Recall from Section~2 that a message $m_i$ is \emph{truthful} for a preference $\succ_i$ whenever every comparison it expresses agrees with $\succ_i$, and that the truthful-message existence assumption guarantees $\mathcal{T}_i(\succ_i)\neq\varnothing$ for every officer.
 For a given officer $i\in I$, let $\mathcal{Q}_i$ be the \textbf{set of all preferences} over $S$.
-Officer $i$'s message $m_i$ is a \textbf{truthful message} for a preference $\succsim_i\in \mathcal{Q}_i$, if for all $s,s'\in S$, Note that our richness assumption on the message space $M_i$ ensures the existence of a truthful message for every officer.
-That is, for every preference $\succsim_i\in \mathcal{Q}_i$, there exists at least one message $m_i\in M_i$ that is truthful.

 When it comes to incentives, a key desideratum is that an officer who submits a truthful message should never receive a less preferred allocation than if they were to report any other message.
-Formally, a mechanism $\psi$ is \textbf{strategy-proof} if for all $i\in I$, $\succsim_i\in \mathcal{Q}_i$, for any $m_i\in M_i$ that is a truthful message for $\succsim_i$, and any other message $\hat{m}_i\in {M}_i$ we have
+Formally, a mechanism $\psi$ is \textbf{strategy-proof} if, for every officer $i\in I$, every strict preference $\succ_i\in\mathcal{Q}_i$ with associated weak preference $\succsim_i$, every truthful message $m_i\in\mathcal{T}_i(\succ_i)$, every profile of other officers' messages $m_{-i}\in M_{-i}$, and every alternative message $\hat{m}_i\in M_i$, we have

-Strategy-proofness implies, therefore, that if an officer has multiple truthful messages, then they cannot lead to different outcomes.
+Note that strategy-proofness implies that if an officer has multiple truthful messages, then they cannot lead to different outcomes.
 We next define two conditions that are sufficient for a visibly fair mechanism to be strategy-proof.
 Weakening one of the two conditions is also necessary for a visibly fair mechanism to be strategy-proof.

 The first condition, expressiveness, requires that whenever an officer changes her message and thereby obtains another assignment, this new assignment must be comparable to the officer’s originally assigned state under the original message.
-Note that, the condition allows for the new assignment to be identical to the original assignment and that a state is always comparable to itself.